minkimipt/new-blog/content/patterns/tripleo/local-configuration-tools-execution.md

 weight = 3
 +++

-## Checking local configuration tools execution
+## Where local tools get their data

 So far we were talking about heat SoftwareDeployment resources without trying to find out what is happening on the host when those resources are created.
 While on the heat side everything may look shiny, local executions may encounter problems and we are usually presented some obscure error message that is given to us by heat.
 Without knowing what work certain heat resource is asking to be done on the host side it's difficult to figure out what caused an error.
 To find the cause we'll need to log into the server, where resource was applying the configuration and check the logs or even try to execute the script manually to inspect it more closely.